edamame-course/2015-tutorials/for_review/FastQC_tutorial.md

 ###12: Kmer content
 ![kmer content](../img/kmer_content.jpg)
 ![kmer content 2](../img/kmer_content_part_II.jpg)

 In a completely random library, any kmers would be expected to be seen about equally in each position (from 1-253 in this case).
 Any kmers that are specifically enriched at a particular site are reported in this module.
 If a kmer is enriched at a specific site with a p-value of less than 0.01, a warning will be displayed.
 A failure for this module occurs if a kmer is enriched at a site with a p-value of less than 10^-5.
 It is relatively common to see enriched kmers near the beginning of a sequence, once again because of adapter sequences.
 The warning seen in the example is likely due to adapters based on the position of the kmers.

-###Questions about FastQC can usually be answered with the [documentation](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).
+###For FastQC question, check the [documentation](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).
 Happy quality checking!